Treating premenstrual syndrome (PMS)

 Read more about health and fitness and how to manage stress.

-There are many non-prescribed alternative treatments and supplements that claim to help treat PMS that some women may find helpful in easing their symptoms.
+There are many non-prescribed alternative treatments and supplements that claim to help treat PMS.
+Some women may find these helpful for easing their symptoms.

 For example, supplements of calcium, vitamin D, magnesium and agnus castus (a herb known as chasteberry) may reduce some symptoms of PMS.

-However, many complementary therapies and supplements have either not been tested or have not been proven to be effective.
+However, many complementary therapies and supplements have either not been tested or haven't been proven to be effective.

 Always see your GP before taking any supplements, as taking them alongside certain medications or in excessive amounts can be harmful.

 If you decide to take a complementary treatment, take one at a time so you know it works for you.
-Go back to your GP if your symptoms don't change after three months, as another treatment may be recommended.
+Go back to your GP if your symptoms don't change after three months, as they may recommend another treatment.

 If you have psychological symptoms, such as feeling depressed or emotional, it may help to talk to a health professional.